paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-012-meat-inspection.md

 Section effective Dec.
 15, 1967, see section 20 of Pub.
 L. 90–201, set out as a note under [section 601 of this title](./chapter-012-meat-inspection.md#section-601).

 #### Termination of Advisory Committees
 Advisory committees in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, and advisory committees established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless in the case of a committee established by the President or an officer of the Federal Government, such committee is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a committee established by Congress, its duration is otherwise provided by law.
-See section 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-776, set out in the Appendix to Title 5, Government Organization and Employees.
+See [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-671"></a>